hms-dbmi-cellenics/worker/README.md

 produciton instances, as well as the necessary VS Code extensions required to debug and lint code.

-TODO: talk about the version bug and how to fix it.

 Managing the containers
 -----------------------